jrfonseca/xdot.py/README.md

       Ctrl-drag                 zoom in/out
       Shift-drag                zooms an area

-If no input file is given then it will read the dot graph from the standard input.
+If `-` is given as input file then _xdot.py_ will read the dot graph from the standard input.

 Embedding
 ---------